kevinsea/Insight-Wiki-Stage/Output Parameters.md

 * OutputParameters() - returns a dynamic object that you can use to access the parameters with a dot syntax.
 * OutputParameters<T>(T o) - copies the output parameters into the fields/set properties on the given object.
 This performs the same types of conversions that ToList<T> does (string to XML, XML to object, etc.)
 * OutputParameters<T>() - returns a new instance of type T with the output parameters filled in.

-## Design Considerations for Output Parameters ##

-If you want to see how we got to this design, see [[Design Considerations for Output Parameters]].